Events

 Disabled parking around the core venues

-Disabled parking close to both St George’s Hall and The Great Victoria Hotel for Blue Badge holders is available opposite the front doors to the Hotel on Drake Street.
+Disabled parking close to both St George’s Hall and The Great Victoria Hotel for Blue Badge holders is available opposite the front doors to the Hotel on Drake Street (shown in the picture below).

 Other parking options